 Lotus Chaat & Spices is one of several Indian restaurants in Marin County run by Surinder Sroa and his family.
 Surinder, or Pal as he is called by his friends, was born in India and grew up in the grocery and spice business.
 Surinder and his wife Linda Sroa, their son Jyoti and nephew Amba created this eatery in 1998.
 Pal has been a resident of Marin County since 1987 and feels privileged to run the best Indian restaurants in Marin.
 Surinder is also very proud to have many members of his family helping to make the Lotus Family of Indian restaurants the very best in the San Francisco North Bay.

-As a chef and restaurant owner Surinder is a wizard with spices.
-His favorite spice?
+Surinder is a wizard with spices, his favorite spice?
 That would be cumin.

 Cumin seeds are rather potent.
 They have a pungent aroma, that can greatly enhance a dish beyond the ordinary.
 It has a prominent role in Ayurvedic medicine.
 It has numerous health benefits and works well in curries and a variety of other dishes.

 Of all the dishes that Surinder has created and served to his legion of happy customers, his favorite is Saag Paneer, that delicious North Indian vegetarian combination of greens such as spinach (saag) and fresh cheese (paneer).
 Saag Paneer at Lotus and will also make you hooked.